-Texas · UFT
+Texas · UPH

 Upholstery & Fabric Cleaning Certification in Texas

 Upholstery & Fabric Cleaning certification in Texas trains you to safely clean delicate furniture fabrics affected by dust, humidity, smoke, and water exposure across the state's homes and businesses.
-NISCR's online, self-paced UFT program covers fabric identification, cleaning agents, and safe extraction methods, with a same-day certificate of completion when you finish.
+NISCR's online, self-paced UPH program covers fabric identification, cleaning agents, and safe extraction methods, with a same-day certificate of completion when you finish.

 100% online & self-paced — your certificate the same day, anywhere in Texas.